DFKI-MLT/JTok/README.txt

 =============
 JTok uses the Maven build tool (http://maven.apache.org/).

-Executing "mvn install" to create target/jtok-core-1.9.jar that contains the core tokenizer classes with all required resources.
+Execute "mvn install" to create target/jtok-core-1.9.jar that contains the core tokenizer classes with all required resources.
 This includes a default configuration as found in src/main/resources.
 It is used when no configuration is found elsewhere on the classpath.
 To use your own configuration, make sure